CMSC132, or Object-Oriented Programming II, is one of the most fundamental courses for a computer science student here at Maryland.

 Studying all of this obsessively before the class even starts is going to be overkill for most students.
 If you’re looking for an A, you’ll be fine spending a week or so getting an intuition for the material, and spending a few weekends during the semester reviewing/getting ahead on any tougher topics.

 For some of you, this class will be a cakewalk, but for others, it might not be.
-Don’t go around talking about how “easy” the last midterm or project was.
+Please don’t talk about how “easy” the last midterm or project was.
 We’re all in the same boat here: if you understand the material well, help a classmate out by pointing them in the right direction.